PSY8071 Child and Adolescent Psychopathology

 Rich, JM & DeVitis, JL (eds) 1994, Theories of moral development, 2nd edn, Charles C. Thomas, Springfield, IL.

 Schroeder, CS & Gordon, BN 2002, Assessment and treatment of childhood problems: a clinician's guide, 2nd edn, The Guilford Press, New York.

 Wicks-Nelson, R & Israel, AC 2003, Behavior disorders of childhood, 5th edn, Prentice Hall, Upper Saddle River, NJ.

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- A 90 minute in-class test will be held in the third workshop on the aetiology and psychological treatment of childhood disorder(s).
-Students will require a good understanding of the set text to answer the questions.
+- A 90 minute in-class test will be held in the third workshop on the aetiology and psychological models of childhood disorder(s).
+Students will require a good understanding of the psychological theories to answer the questions.
 Check with course examiner for updated workshop dates.

 Important assessment information

 It is the student's responsibility to participate actively in all scheduled workshops and Web-based activities and to study all course materials, so as to be informed of all course academic and administrative activities and policies, and to maximise his/her chance of meeting the objectives of the course.